-(See "Phase I Papertrail" on Blackboard)

-ASB 540: Scholarly Inquiry (Fall Semester) (required).
+Other Academic Requirements

+First year:

+• ASB 591: Professionalism

+This is a required course for all PhD students in Anthropology (Fall and Spring)

+First year:
-Choose an advisor (preferably during Fall Semester), who will serve as your mentor and supervisor during Phase I, and a MA supervisory committee (which consists of your advisor and two other anthropology graduate faculty) (See "Committee formation for Phase I" in "Required Forms" on Blackboard).

-- Advisor writes memo to SHESC Graduate Committee. - Student submits the memo and the MA Supervisory Committee Approval form to the Graduate Coordinator.
+- Fall: Choose an advisor, who will serve as your mentor - Spring: Choose the members of your MA Supervisory Committee (which consists of your advisor and two other anthropology graduate faculty) (See "Committee formation for Phase I" in "Required Forms" on Blackboard) - Inform advisor; Advisor then writes memo to SHESC Graduate Committee. - Student submits the memo and the MA Supervisory Committee Approval form to the Graduate Student Academic Support Specialist. - Student develops a Plan of Study (iPOS) by end of second semester.
+See the iPOS manual for completing the iPOS.

-N.B.: Please be sure to submit an application for receiving a TA or an RA (see "TA Information" folder or consult Georgie) when the call goes out in the Spring; if no application is submitted, you will not be considered for one, even if you have a funding package!!!
+Be sure to respond to the Fall and the Spring funding inquiry call when it goes out in the Graduate Student Weekly Digest to ensure you will be considered for a TA position.
+If you do not respond to the call by filling-out the Google Form, you will not be considered for one, even if you have a funding package!!!